Impact of Economic Cycles on Property Returns

-Priya, a 46-year-old entrepreneur from Pune, had been tracking property markets for years to maximize her real estate return on investment when the COVID-19 pandemic hit in 2020.
-Like many investors, she assumed the property market would correct sharply, much like the equity markets had.
+Priya, a 46-year-old entrepreneur from Pune, had been tracking property markets for years when COVID-19 hit in 2020.
+Like many investors, she assumed the property market would correct sharply, the way equity markets had.
 She waited.
-She held her capital in liquid funds for eighteen months, expecting a buying opportunity that looked like a 20–30% price drop.
+She held her capital in liquid funds for eighteen months, expecting a buying opportunity that looked like a 20-30% price drop.

 It never came.
 Instead, the RBI cut repo rates to historic lows, EMIs became affordable, the government pushed infrastructure spending, and, counterintuitively, residential property prices in most Indian cities stabilised and then rose through 2021 and 2022.
 The buying window existed, but it was defined not by falling prices but by falling borrowing costs and rising affordability.